O-Gallardo/simple_hangman/README.md

-# simple_hangman
+# Hangman
-This is a simple hangman game made through tkinter GUI
+This is a simple hangman game made through tkinter GUI. anks to Kite for the word list.